dongmeic/MPO_Data_Portal/TrafficCountData/ODOT_Counts/README.md

 ## Dashboard update

-Dashboard has been updated to May 2020.
+The dashboard shows the spatial and temporal patterns of the counts and it has been updated to May 2020.